Mass anti-coup protests in Sudan mark uprising anniversary | Law-Order

 Sudan then followed a fragile path toward democracy and ruled by a joint military-civilian government.
 The October 25 coup has rattled the transition and led to relentless street protests.

-Video footage circulated online purported to show protesters marching in the streets of Khartoum and its twin city of Omdurman on Sunday.
+Video footage circulated online purported to show tens of thousands protesters marching in the streets of Khartoum and its twin city of Omdurman on Sunday.
 Protesters were seen waving the Sudanese flag and white ones with printed images of those killed in the uprising and ensuing protests.

 Ahead of the demonstrations, Sudan's authorities tightened security across the capital, barricading government and military buildings to prevent protesters from reaching the military's headquarters and the presidential palace.
 They also blocked major roads and bridges linking Khartoum and Omdurman across the Nile River.

+Activists described chaotic scenes, with many protesters rushing to side streets from the tear gas.
+Later, footage showed protesters at one of the palace's gates chanting: ''The people want the downfall of the regime” — a slogan heard in the Arab Spring uprisings that began in late 2010.
+Those movements forced the removal of leaders in Tunisia, Egypt, Libya and Yemen.

+The Sudanese Professionals' Association, which spearheaded the uprising against al-Bashir, called on protesters to gather outside the palace and block roads with make-shift barricades.

-There were also protests in other cities including in Atbara, the birthplace of the uprising against al-Bashir.
+There were also protests in elsewhere in the country, such as the coastal city of Port Sudan and the northern city of Atbara, the birthplace of the uprising against al-Bashir.

 The protests were called by the pro-democracy movement that led the uprising against al-Bashir and stuck a power-sharing deal with the generals in the months that followed his ouster.